WolfSchlegel/openmrs-core/liquibase/README.md

 The new snapshots files are now ready to be added to the OpenMRS master branch.

 #### Step 1 - Add the new snapshot files
-Copy the file `liquibase-schema-only-SNAPSHOT.xml` to `org/openmrs/liquibase/snapshots/schema-only` and rename it to `liquibase-schema-only-<major.minor>.x.xml`.
+Move the file `liquibase-schema-only-SNAPSHOT.xml` to `org/openmrs/liquibase/snapshots/schema-only` and rename it to `liquibase-schema-only-<major.minor>.x.xml`.

-Similarly. copy the file `liquibase-core-data-SNAPSHOT.xml` to `org/openmrs/liquibase/snapshots/core-data` and rename it to `liquibase-core-data-<major.minor>.x.xml`.
+Similarly. move the file `liquibase-core-data-SNAPSHOT.xml` to `org/openmrs/liquibase/snapshots/core-data` and rename it to `liquibase-core-data-<major.minor>.x.xml`.

 For example, when creating snapshots for version 2.2.x of OpenMRS, the resulting files are: